 But, unlike Coinbase, you can move your money and crypto around as soon as you deposit.
 There is no forced five-day holding period.

 And, if you’re au fait with crypto trading on more complex exchanges, you can also use Bitpanda Pro, which like Coinbase Pro has much lower fees.

-The fees on Bitpanda Pro are: 0.1% for makers and 0.15% for takers – so almost as low as Binance Jersey, but with a bigger selection of cryptos.
+The fees on Bitpanda Pro are: 0.1% for makers and 0.15% for takers – so almost as low as Binance.

 Here are all the cryptos you can buy and sell on Bitpanda:

-Bitcoin, Ethereum, Ripple, Tether, Bitcoin Cash, Litecoin, EOS, Tezos, Stellar Lumens, Cardano, Tron, Chainlink, USD Coin, Dash, Ethereum Classic, NEO, IOTA, Cosmos, NEM, ZCash, Basic Attention Token, Lisk, Agur, 0x, Waves, OmiseGo, Bitpanda Ecosystem Token, Komodo, Chiliz and Pantos.
+Bitcoin, Ethereum, Ripple, Tether, Bitcoin Cash, Litecoin, EOS, Tezos, Stellar Lumens, Cardano, Tron, Chainlink, USD Coin, Dash, Ethereum Classic, NEO, IOTA, Cosmos, NEM, ZCash, Basic Attention Token, Lisk, Agur, 0x, Waves, OmiseGo, Bitpanda Ecosystem Token, Komodo, Chiliz, Pantos and VeChain.